-The device uses a seven-bit addressing protocol.
-The I^2C data transfer is always initiated by the master sending a one-byte address: the first seven bits contain the address and the LSB indicates the data transfer direction.
-Zero in the LSB bit indicates the write transaction from master and one indicates the read transfer by the master.
-The following table shows examples for different I^2C addresses.
+The device uses a seven bit addressing protocol.
+The I^2C data transfer is always initiated by the master sending one byte address; the first 7 bit contains address and the last LSB indicates the data transfer direction.
+Zero in the LSB bit indicates the write transaction form master and one indicates read transfer by the master.
+The following table shows the example for different I^2C addresses.